TiarkRompf/lms-clean/doc/main/scala/lms/core/backend.md

 `Def` represents a definition, which is used in the RHS of all nodes.
 A definition can be an `Exp` or a `Block`. `Exp` can be a `Sym` or a `Const`. `Sym` represents symbols in the IR, which are identified by a unique integer.
 For example, `Sym(2)` represents `x2` in the generated code. `Const` represents immediate values, such as integers (e.g. `Const(0)`), strings (e.g. `Const(hello)`), etc.

-`Node` represents statements in the IR.
-The first field `n` of a node is a `Sym`, which represents the LHS of a node.
+`Node` represents a statement in the IR.
+The first field `n` of a node is a `Sym`, which corresponds to the LHS of a statement.
 The second field `op` is the operator of the statement.
-Using strings for the operators allows eazy extension of various kinds of nodes such as `-`, `print`, etc. The third field is the list of operands (RHS) of a node, and lastly `eff` is the effect of a node, which we will cover later.
+Using strings as operators permits easy extension of various kinds of nodes such as `-`, `print`, etc. The third field is the list of operands (RHS) of a node, and lastly `eff` is the effect of a node, which we will cover later.
 For example, the statement `val x3 = x2 + 1` would become
 ``` scala
 Node(Sym(x3), "+", List(Sym(x2), Const(1)), _)
 ```
 in the IR.

-Using `Exp` and `Node`, we can construct programs of arbitrary sizes, but there are still no blocks or scopes in the IR, which are necessary for constructing conditionals, loops, functions, etc. The `Block` class is exactly for that purpose.
-However, it might be surprising that the `Block` class doesn't really contain a list of nodes that are in the block.
-Instead, it has `in: List[Sym]` as the inputs of the block, `res: Exp` as the output of the block, and then `ein: Sym` and `eff: EffectSummary` for effect-related contents (will cover later).
+Using `Exp` and `Node`, we can construct programs of arbitrary sizes, but there are still no scopes in the IR.
+We use the `Block` class to represent a scope enclosed by `{...}`.
+It might be surprising that `Block` does not really contain a list of nodes in it, which is a common feature in tree-based IRs.
+Instead, it has `in: List[Sym]` as the inputs of the block, `res: Exp` as the output of the block, and also `ein: Sym` and `eff: EffectSummary` for effect-related contents (will cover later).

+We use `Block` in the `rhs` of `Node` to represent functions and control flow structures (conditionals, loops).
+Functions are declared using `"λ"` as the operator, and the `rhs` contains just a `Block` representing the function body.
+Conditionals are declared using `"?"` as the operator, and its `rhs` contains three items: a condition `Exp`, an if-branch `Block`, and an else-branck `Block`.
+While-loops are declared using `"W"` as the operator.
+It contains two blocks representing the loop condition and the loop body.
+We also have `Switch`, similar to the `switch...case` statement in C. The operands of a switch statement contains a `guard` representing the condition of the switch statement, and a list of `Block`s for each case.

+As we mentioned before, a `Block` only specifies its inputs and result.
 Where are the nodes that should go into the block?

-It turns out that the nodes are in the graph, but not explicitly scoped in the block. when traversing the graph (for analysis, transformation, or code generation), the nodes of each block are dynamically computed from all available nodes, using the *dependencies*.
+It turns out that the nodes are in the graph, but not explicitly scoped in the block.
+When we traverse the graph for analysis, transformation, or code generation, the nodes of each block are dynamically selected from the set of all available nodes using *dependencies*.
 We call this process *scheduling*.
-This is the feature of *sea of nodes* styled IR, which is covered in more details later.
+This is the feature of *sea-of-nodes* styled IR, which is covered in more details later.

-One may wonder why we use a sea of nodes IR, where dynamically scheduling the nodes seems to be an overhead in compilation time.
-The advantage is that since nodes are not fixed to a certain scope, they can be easily moved in or out-of scopes, which can be a powerful optimization (called code motion).
+One may wonder why we use a sea-of-nodes IR, where dynamically scheduling the nodes seems to be a compilation overhead.
+The advantage is that since nodes are not fixed to a scope, they can be easily moved in or out-of scopes, which can be a powerful optimization (called code motion).
 For instance, a user might construct a graph like this:

 ``` scala
 for (i <- 0 until 100) {